EMV: Application selection

 ISO/IEC 7816 defines a process for application selection.
 The intent of application selection was to let cards contain completely different applications—for example GSM and EMV.
 However, EMV developers implemented application selection as a way of identifying the type of product, so that all product issuers (Visa, Mastercard, etc.) must have their own application.
 The way application selection is prescribed in EMV is a frequent source of interoperability problems between cards and terminals.
 Book 1 of the EMV standard devotes 15 pages to describing the application selection process.

 An application identifier (AID) is used to address an application in the card or Host Card Emulation (HCE) if delivered without a card.
 An AID consists of a registered application provider identifier (RID) of five bytes, which is issued by the ISO/IEC 7816-5 registration authority.
 This is followed by a proprietary application identifier extension (PIX), which enables the application provider to differentiate among the different applications offered.
 The AID is printed on all EMV cardholder receipts.
 Card issuers can alter the application name from the name of the card network.
-Chase, for example, renames the Visa application on its Visa cards to "CHASE VISA", and the Mastercard application on its Mastercard cards to "CHASE MASTERCARD".
-Capital One renames the Mastercard application on its Mastercard cards to "CAPITAL ONE", and the Visa application on its Visa cards to "CAPITAL ONE VISA".
-The applications are otherwise the same.